 - Any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a pupil.
-(A permanent exclusion will include serving notice on the IPA / Contract with the placing Local Authority and must only be made in line with the terms of that contract and approval of an OFG Managing Director). - Any suspension or permanent exclusion which would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term - Any suspension or permanent exclusion which would result in the pupil missing a National Curriculum test or public exam
+(A permanent exclusion will include serving notice on the Independent Placement Authority(IPA) / Contract with the placing Local Authority and must only be made in line with the terms of that contract and approval of an chL Managing Director). - Any suspension or permanent exclusion which would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term - Any suspension or permanent exclusion which would result in the pupil missing a National Curriculum test or public exam including the circumstances and reasons for the cancellation.
+All suspensions and exclusions will be recorded and reported in the headteacher's termly report to Governors for their monitoring and review purposes.

-The headteacher will notify the governing board once per term of any other suspensions of which they have not previously been notified, and the number of suspensions and exclusions which have been cancelled, including the circumstances and reasons for the cancellation.
-All suspensions and exclusions will be recorded and reported in the head teacher's termly report to Governors for their monitoring and review purposes.
+The headteacher will notify the governing board once per term of any other suspensions of which they have not previously been notified, and the number of suspensions and exclusions which have been cancelled,